 Unfortunately, the chapters on Vienna’s and Berlin’s variation of Film Noir and the role of the outsider are promising but could be somewhat more circumstantial and so the last highlight of the book is Hare’s chapter on “Siodmak’s Phantom Femmes.”

-Actually, the book – although not an academic publication – may have left a better impression if it could have fulfill the promise of its title, namely to show and analyze the development of pulp fiction into Film Noir.
+Actually, the book – although not an academic publication – may have left a better impression if it could have fulfilled the promise of its title, namely to show and analyze the development of pulp fiction into Film Noir.
 But by devoting most chapters to just a few authors and directors, the book leaves unanswered many questions concerning other contemporary writers of pulp fiction.

 Review by Dr. A. Ebert (c) 2013